The OneNote alternative

 Tareea makes the opposite trade.
 Instead of an infinite canvas, a clear shape: notes live in Folios, tasks connect to the notes that created them, and a timeline shows when the work is due.
 You give up boundless freeform placement.
 You get a workspace where, six months later, you can still find — and act on — what you wrote.

 Microsoft has put Copilot into OneNote.
-With a Microsoft 365 subscription, Copilot can summarise your notes, generate content, rewrite pages, and analyse what you have written — working directly from your OneNote content and large language models.
+With a Microsoft 365 subscription, Copilot can summarize your notes, generate content, rewrite pages, and analyze what you have written — working directly from your OneNote content and large language models.

 Microsoft's direction is clear: Copilot is being pushed deeper into every Office app, OneNote included.
 The trend is not reversing.

-Tareea has no AI features at all.
-Nothing reads your notes, summarises them, or generates content from them.
+Tareea has no built-in AI.
+Nothing reads your notes, summarizes them, or generates content from them on its own.
 Not as an option you toggle off.
 Not as a paid add-on.
 Not at all.

 The architecture has no path for note content to reach a model — because that path was never built.
 There is nothing to turn off, because there was never anything there.